MGidi/www.hydroit.co.uk/_posts/2020-01-08-Scripting-and-automation-tasks-outsourcing.md

 </li><li>
 Automate a custom ticket creation for 1st line processing when a storage or other IT equipment triggers an alert, along with mechanism to add custom instructions for known issues and to match the incident priority to the alert severity.
 </li><li>
-Alerting on <a href=”https://github.com/MGidi/PureStorage_Volume_Growth_Alerts”> abnormal growth of volumes on a storage system. </a>
+Alerting on <a href="https://github.com/MGidi/PureStorage_Volume_Growth_Alerts"> abnormal growth of volumes on a storage system. </a>
 </li><li>
 Clean up of old computer accounts, DNS entries and DNS zones consolidation.
 </li><li>
-Querying different API’s, filtering and <a href =”https://github.com/MGidi/UKPropertySearchesUsingAPIs”> reporting on UK properties for sale <a>
+Querying different API’s, filtering and <a href ="https://github.com/MGidi/UKPropertySearchesUsingAPIs"> reporting on UK properties for sale <a>
 </li><li>
 Simple on-demand reports – Consolidated storage and compute capacity, AD group membership, Leftover files in datastores, breach of storage vendor best practice on servers and many more.
 </li><li>
-<a href= https://github.com/MGidi/NetAppCdotBestPracticeReportForNAS”> Standard alignment reports  </a> – Following implementation of new solution, a report created to enforce and alert of breach of each one of the 17 standards written in the solution manual.
+<a href="https://github.com/MGidi/NetAppCdotBestPracticeReportForNAS"> Standard alignment reports </a> – Following implementation of new solution, a report created to enforce and alert of breach of each one of the 17 standards written in the solution manual.
 </li></ul>
 And many more…